 This year we are again excited to honor the spirit of William "Green Bar Bill" Hillcourt with our Green Bar Bill First-Year Camp (GBB).
-Our first-year campers will learn Scouting skills essential to the basic Scouting skills, as well as work toward a couple of merit badges.
-This GBB course is only offered week 1 (15-19 July 2024).
+Our first-year campers will learn Scouting skills essential to the basic Scouting skills, as well as having the opportunity to select merit badges as well.
+This GBB course will be offered both weeks, run Monday - Friday in schedule blocks 1&2 daily.